 A percentage of leads are marketing qualified leads (MQLs).

-A percentage of marketing qualified leads become sales-ready and get passed to your sales team.
+A percentage of marketing-qualified leads become sales-ready and get passed on to your sales team.

 A certain percentage of sales-ready leads become qualified opportunities.

 And a certain percentage of those opportunities become clients – hopefully, if you did your buyer persona research the right way, they’re profitable, desirable clients because you intercepted them early enough in the process that you taught them how to evaluate what it is that you do to make much more informed decision.
 And you use that education as leverage to build up trusted advisor status.

 What have you found most important to scalable, predictable managed services revenue growth?
 Share your take in the comments below.

 And if you're serious about growing your managed services revenue, especially if you also support SaaS and IaaS, enroll now in our free 7-day eCourse: Go-to-Market Strategy 101 for B2B SaaS Startups and Scaleups.